Frequently asked questions

 The main benefits of the programme are:

-- It offers regional access to applicants across 13 programmes.
+- It offers regional access to applicants across 14 programmes and 16 locations.

-- Throughout the programme, participants will have the opportunity to connect with relevant agencies (Local Enterprise Offices and Enterprise Ireland) to get information on other funding and supports available.
+- Opportunity to connect with relevant agencies (Local Enterprise Offices and Enterprise Ireland) to get information on other funding and supports available.

 Recruitment dates vary around the country.
 You can consult each location’s deadline for applications in our online calendar.